 For instance, whenever a new privacy law passes, the whole industry has to evolve (And, it’s the good thing).
 However, the most pressing issue is with the CPMs.
 Publishers struggle even to maintain their CPMs let alone improve.

 So, we’ve decided to create a guide to help you beat the CPMs; now and forever.
-Here’s the part I of our two-part series.
+Here’s part I of our two-part series.
 Let’s get started.

 How to Increase Programmatic CPM?